thanhnguyen123-dev/Recycling-Android-App/items/report.md

 When we instantiate the Tokenizer class with a search query, and extract the first token using the `extractNextToken()` method.

 In the `extractNextToken()` method, we follow a sequence of steps to identify and extract different types of tokens based on the above described grammar.
-We check the first character to determine the type of token (brand tag, material tag, conjunction, or item name).
+* We check the first character to determine the type of token (brand tag, material tag, conjunction, or item name).
-Based on the type of token, we invoke specific helper methods (`scanTag()`, `scanString()`, `checkAnd()`) to extract the token.
-After extracting the token, we update the `currentToken` variable and process the remaining portion of the search query.
+* Based on the type of token, we invoke specific helper methods (`scanTag()`, `scanString()`, `checkAnd()`) to extract the token.
+* After extracting the token, we update the `currentToken` variable and process the remaining portion of the search query.

-Our tokenizer includes helper methods like `scanTag()` to scan for brand or material tags, `scanString()` to scan for item names, and `checkAnd()` to check for conjunctions.
+Our tokenizer includes helper methods like:
+* `scanTag()` to scan for brand or material tags,
+* `scanString()` to scan for item names, and
+* `checkAnd()` to check for conjunctions.

 We have also implemented error handling in our tokenizer.
 If we encounter an invalid character in the search query, we throw an exception to ensure robust error handling.